The Prose Storyboard Language: A Tool for Annotating and Directing Movies: Shot Descriptions

 In case (1), the shot can be described with a single composition.
-In case (2), we introduce the special verb {\em lock} to indicate that the camera remains static while the actors move, leading to a new composition.
-In case (3), we use the constructions {\em pan with}, {\em dolly with} and {\em crane with} to indicate how the camera moves to maintain the composition.
-In case (4), we use the constructions {\em pan to}, {\em dolly to} and {\em crane to} to indicate how the cameras moves to change the composition, and we introduce a special verb {\em continue to} to indicate that the composition changes due to a combination of actor and camera movements.
-All three cases are illustrated in \figref{sample}, \figref{rope-frames} and \figref{rope}.
+In case (2), we introduce the special verb {\em hold} to indicate that the camera remains static while the actors move, leading to a new composition.
+In case (3), we use the generic construction {\em CameraWith} (pan with, dolly with, crane with) to indicate how the camera moves to maintain the composition.
+In case (4), we use the generic construction {\em CameraTo} to indicate how the cameras moves to change the composition.

-\figHere{sample}{Two shots from the movie \textit{Back to the future} with the description in \emph{Prose Storyboard Language} (red) and their associated parse trees.
-Top : Simple Shot with a fixed camera.
-The composition changes due to actor movements.
-Bottom: Composite shot.
-The composition changes due to camera motion.
-In both examples the actors are named by the corresponding letters in green.}